 South Africa really does have loads to be proud of as far as tourism is concerned.
 We live in a country that is remarkable in so many ways.
 In fact, we don’t seem to enjoy our beautiful country enough and perhaps it’s time for that to change.

-We have put together a list of some of the most beautiful spots in South Africa – some of them tourist meccas and others a little less well-known – in an effort to bring back some of the positivity that we should be cleaving to.
+Moving company Cape Town has put together a list of some of the most beautiful spots in South Africa – some of the tourist meccas and others a little less well-known – in an effort to bring back some of the positivity that we should be cleaving to.
 As one of the most diverse countries in the world, we should be proud of our picturesque landscapes, experimental cuisines, and a nation of people who, at the end of the day, have some of the broadest and most welcoming smiles in all of Africa.

 1. Cape Agulhas